-As we look ahead to the remainder of fiscal 2016, we anticipate organic growth within our aftermarket replacement parts and specialty products product lines that serve the commercial aviation markets moderated by softer demand for certain component repairs and overhauls.
-We expect organic growth within the ETG reflecting increased demand for the majority of our products.
+As we look ahead to the remainder of fiscal 2016, we anticipate organic growth within our commercial aviation aftermarket replacement parts and specialty products product lines moderated by softer demand for certain component repair and overhaul parts and services.
+Further, we foresee modest full year organic growth within the ETG based on current forecasted product demand.
 During the remainder of fiscal 2016, we plan to continue our focus on new product development, further market penetration, executing our acquisition strategies and maintaining our financial strength.
-Based on our current economic visibility, we are increasing our estimated consolidated fiscal 2016 year-over-year growth in net sales to 15% - 17% and net income to 12% - 14%, up from prior growth estimates in net sales of 14% - 16% and growth in net income of 10% - 13%.
+Based on our current economic visibility, we are increasing our estimated consolidated fiscal 2016 year-over-year growth in net income to 13% - 15%, up from our prior growth estimate of 12% - 14%.
+In addition, we continue to estimate consolidated fiscal 2016 year-over-year growth in net sales to approximate 15% - 17%.